-Tuesday 14th May - Reading paper
+Tuesday 13th May - Reading paper

-- There is one reading paper that lasts for 60 minutes - Children can approach the test in a way which suits them - It is designed to measure the children's comprehension of age-appropriate reading material - There are 3 different texts which could be a combination of non-fiction, fiction and/or poetry
+- There is one reading paper that lasts for 60 minutes - Children can approach the test in a way which suits them - It is designed to measure the children's comprehension of age-appropriate reading material - There are 3 different texts which could be a combination of non-fiction, fiction and/or poetry (poetry has not appeared since 2018!)

-- Children may refer back to the reading booklet at any time and are encouraged to do so. - They are encouraged to move on to the next question if they are struggling to answer and re-visit questions at the end if necessary. - There are a range of open and closed question types some of which require short answers.
+- Children should refer back to the reading booklet throughout the test - They are encouraged to move on to the next question if they are struggling to answer and re-visit questions at the end if necessary. - There are a range of open and closed question types some of which require short answers.
 Children are advised to look at the number of marks a question is worth and think carefully about the level of detail needed in their answer.